bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 73°
+- 72°
-- Mostly Cloudy
+- Partly Cloudy
-- 69% humidity
+- 67% humidity
-- 8 mph wind
+- 9 mph wind
-- 87% cloud cover
+- 59% cloud cover
-- 29 AQI 🟩
+- 34 AQI 🟩
 - 0.92 inches of rain in the past 24 hours
-- 0.03 inches of rain expected in the next 48 hours
+- 0.08 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>